The Importance of Family Holiday Traditions and Suggestions and New Ideas for Traditions you can use every Year!

 - Christmas Lights and Take a Look Around! – All around your community, families try to outdo each other with the holiday lights.
 Some resemble the Griswolds with crazy over-the-top scenes and enough lights to see their home from the moon.
 Others put out a beautiful display.
 Take your family for a night walk or drive around your community to enjoy the holiday lights.
 You can make a game of it to find the most beautiful display or the craziest display.

 - Make a Special Dish for Dinner – Make a dish that only comes out for holiday meals.
 One that everyone looks forward to.
 Vegetables work great for this and here is one of ours to try.
 Christmas Lima Beans

-- Make your own cooked table and have each guest bring a small plate of special cookies to display and share.
+- Make your own holiday cookie table and have each guest bring a small plate of special cookies to display and share.
 Have containers for the cookies to pack up and take home.